 How long after having had sex is the taking of the morning after pill useful?

-It's normal for some women to have irregular periods or unexpected bleeding after using EC.
-Women who don't get their periods within three weeks should visit a health care provider.
+It's normal for some peopl to have irregular periods or unexpected bleeding after using EC.
+However, it's best to visit a health care provider if you don't get your period within three weeks .
 Temporary side effects of using EC may include:

 - cramping and abdominal pain

 Plan B One-Step and its generic versions are now being made available on-the-shelf at many pharmacies and drugstores and you don't need a prescription or proof-of-age in order to purchase them.
 Because it's critical to take EC as soon as possible after sex, this is a critical advance.
 You might consider having some EC on-hand, so that if you need it, you can take it as soon as possible.
 It's good to note, however, that hormonal EC isn't intended to be used as a regular form of birth control.

 Knowing that you have options can provide a tremendous sense of security.
 If you missed the 120-hour window, you can take a pregnancy test.
 If you're pregnant, talking about your options with a health care provider may help you decide what to do next.Alice!